AsteriskAmpersand/Ice-Stable/README.md

 ### ──────────【 Sword & Shield 】────────── ###

-#### 【 New Parry Option 】 ####
+#### 【 New Move: Parry 】 ####
-The following changes are intended to give Hunters an additional defensive option that fits the theme of the weapon (parrying with a buckler shield) while increasing variety in gameplay.
-Hunters that master this new technique will be able to weave counter-attacks against weaker Monster attacks into their existing play.
+The following changes are intended to give Hunters an additional defensive option that fits the theme of the weapon (parrying with a buckler shield).
+Hunters that master this new technique will be able to weave counter-attacks into their existing play when confronting Monsters' light attacks (such as quick swipes and roars).
 - Parry (previously Guard Slash):
-	- Now has a guardpoint starting from 0.10s from the start of the animation, lasting 0.20s (12 frames at 60fps).
+  - Now has a guardpoint at the start, lasting 0.30s (18 frames at 60fps).
+  - Guard Thresholds increased by +10 (relative to normal guarding).
   - When hit during the guardpoint, small knockbacks will result in immediately counter-attacking with a Shield Bash.
 This Shield Bash can combo into Leaping Slash (△ on PS, Y on XB) or directly into Perfect Rush (O on PS, B on XB).
   - Consumes 25 stamina on use.
   - Most attacks that previously could combo into Backstep, now can also combo into Parry.
   - > Hunters will need to recognize and react accordingly to which attacks they can and cannot parry, as many Monster attacks will be too strong for a small shield.
 In addition, when comboing directly from Shield Bash into Perfect Rush, the Shield Bash will effectively replace the first hit in Perfect Rush I. Skilling for Guard is advised, to maximize the number of attacks that can be parried.